miicTeam/miic-sdg/README.md

 - miicsdg: for the generation of the synthetic data.
 The input parameters are described using ?miicsdg::miicsdg
 - writeToFile: to write to a folder the two files representing the DAG network, that can be visualized at the following address: https://miic.curie.fr/vis_NL.php

+Nothe that the name of the package is miicsdg and not miic-sdg.

 ## Installation
 From GitHub: